An iterative technique for bounding derivatives of solutions of Stein equations: Introduction

 \subsection{Outline of the paper}

 In Section 2, we introduce a general iterative technique for bounding derivatives of any order of solutions of Stein equations.
 In Lemmas \ref{lemma2.1}--\ref{lemma2.3}, we present general bounds for solutions of certain classes of Stein equations.
 These lemmas cover the normal, gamma, beta, Student's $t$, inverse-gamma, PRR and variance-gamma Stein equations.
 In Section 3, we apply these lemmas to obtain estimates for $n$-th order derivatives of the solutions to these Stein equations.
 Many of these bounds are new.
 The technique also applies equally well to many Stein equations not covered by Lemmas \ref{lemma2.1}--\ref{lemma2.3}.
 We demonstrate this by considering the application of the technique to the Stein equations for the multivariate normal distribution, as well as to a distribution with density proportional to $e^{-x^4/12}$.
 In Section 4, we consider the connection between Stein equations and Poisson equations.
 We also consider the iterative technique in the context of Poisson equations in Section 4.2.
+For the sake of brevity, some formulas are given in Section 3 without proof.
+Their simple proofs are given in Appendix A.